* Market awaits signals on Fed's next policy step

 asset-buying stimulus before the end of the year triggered a

-recent sell-off in global stocks and injected a bout of
+recent sell-off in global stocks and also market volatility

-Analysts and fund managers said the dollar and riskier
+Analysts said the dollar and riskier assets could benefit if

 above the 93.75 yen hit last Thursday, which was its lowest

 since April 4.
 Resistance was cited at 96.11 yen, which is the